yiyins2/CS320-SU23/p1/README.md

 ### Q26: What are the commit numbers of the 32 earliest commits?

 Answer with a list.
 Commits with earlier dates should be later in the list.
+You don't need to sort the commits by time.
+Please directly use the raw order provided by `git log`.

 ### Q27: what did the `README` file contain after the 100th commit?